Ravindrasuthar/Student-App/README.md

     }
 ```

-The controller class also has an autowired instance of the StudentService, LaptopService, CourseService, BookService and AddressService interface to handle business logic for the Employee Address.
+The controller class also has an autowired instance of the StudentService, LaptopService, CourseService, BookService and AddressService interface to handle business logic for the Student App.

 This implementation demonstrates a basic setup for a REST API controller in Spring Boot, but it can be expanded upon and customized based on specific requirements for the Student App.